Efficient Anatomical Labeling of Pulmonary Tree Structures via Deep Point-Graph Representation-based Implicit Fields: Experiments

 Point-based experiments involve treating a set of tubular voxels of a pulmonary tree as a point cloud for sparse representation for modeling.
 At the output, point-based model provides per-point classification prediction.

-During training and validation of the experiments, we randomly sampled 6000 foreground elements as point cloud input.
+During training and validation of the experiments, we randomly sampled $6k$ foreground elements as point cloud input for this dataset, as sampling more than $6k$ points consumes more resources but does not increase performance.
 During testing, all foreground points are sampled, randomly permuted, and grouped into multiple point clouds.
-Then each point cloud containing 6000 points is iteratively fed into the model for evaluation.
+Then each point cloud containing $6k$ points is iteratively fed into the model for evaluation.
 Consequently, the inference processes provide a prediction for all foreground elements as dense volume results.
-In terms of baselines, PointNet\cite{Qi2016PointNetDL}, PointNet++\cite{pointnet++} and Point Transformer\cite{zhao2021point} are tested.
+PointNet~\citep{Qi2016PointNetDL}, PointNet++~\citep{pointnet++} and Point Transformer~\citep{zhao2021point} are tested as baselines.